 In this section we present experiments that show we mine useful transformations, varying both the threshold for generating possible matches using TF/IDF (T{Cos}) and that used to select transformations with the highest mutual information (T{MI}).
 We also apply these transformations to a record linkage problem to show they help, and for the case where they do not, we argue why this is not the fault of the algorithm but a characteristic of the data to be matched.
-We also show that pruning the errant rules has a minimal effect on the record linkage results, so this step is therefore optional.
+Finally, we show that pruning the errant rules has a minimal effect on the record linkage results, so this step is optional.

 Our experiments focus on three sets of data sources used previously in the record linkage community.
-The first set of data sources, called "Cars," is used in (Minton et al. 2005) and consists of 2,777 automobile records from the Kelly Blue Book website and 3,171 records from the Edmunds car buying site.
+The first set of data sources, called "Cars," is used in [9] and consists of 2,777 automobile records from the Kelly Blue Book website and 3,171 records from the Edmunds car buying site.
 Between these sets there are 2,909 one-to-many matches.
 Each record in this set has a make, model, trim, and year.
-The next data sources, called "BFT" in (Minton et al. 2005) contain 132 hotels to be matched against 1,125 text entries from an internet bulletin board, each manually parsed into attributes.
+The next data sources, called "BFT" in [9] contain 132 hotels to be matched against 1,125 text entries from an internet bulletin board, each manually parsed into attributes.
 Each record in this set has a star rating, a local area and a hotel name.
 Between these sources there are 1,028 matches.
 This source is particularly noisy, containing many misspellings and missing tokens, so it is a good test for using TF/IDF to generate potential matches.
+In the interest of repeatability, the BFT data set is freely available from our website for experimental use.1

-Our last data sources, called "Restaurants," consist of two tables of restaurants, which have been used in the past more than once (Bilenko & Mooney 2003; Minton et al. 2005).
+Our last data sources, called "Restaurants," consist of two tables of restaurants, which have been used in the past more than once [2, 9].
 One table, with 330 records, comes from Zagats and the other contains 534 records from Fodors.
 These tables have 112 matches between them and each record has a name, address, city, and cuisine.
+Interested participants can also find this data set online.2

-Table 1 shows some example transformations mined from each of the experimental domains.
+Table 3 shows some example transformations mined from each of the experimental domains.
 The mined transformations include synonyms, abbreviations, acronyms and combinations of these.
 To make the transformations easier to read, we present them as disjunctions.
 That is, transformations are grouped by the string from one source and we union together the strings from the other source.

-One way to interpret these mined transformations are as "association rules" (Agrawal, Imielinski, & Swami 1993).
-An association rule is of the form $antecedent \rightarrow consequent$.
+One way to interpret these mined transformations are as "association rules" [1].
+An association rule is of the form antecedent \rightarrow consequent.
 In our case, we can interpret each mined transformation as a rule implying that a field from one data source can be associated with different values for that field in the other set.
-For instance, the transformation $Asian \rightarrow Chinese \cup Japanese$ means that, for the matches in this set, when we see Asian
+For instance, the transformation Asian \rightarrow Chinese \cup Japanese means that, for the matches in this set, when we see Asian for the cuisine in one record, it might refer to Japanese or Chinese in the cuisine value of its match.